 After two rewarding days in the Waikaremoana area, we packed up the minibus and trailer and started our drive towards Tongariro National Park.
 To stretch our legs on our way to Tongariro we got the chance to enjoy the Huka Falls on New Zealand’s longest river, the mighty Waikato River.
 After gazing in awe at the power of these falls we headed to explore Wai-O-Tapu Thermal Wonderland.
 Even if there is a lot of us (tourists) in this place, it is worth a visit.
 Absolutely stunning and the Champagne Pool is more than Instagram friendly, it’s amazing!

 After the excitement of visiting the thermal park we stepped into the minibus and steered the wheels towards the lakeside town of Taupo.
 Here we loaded up with more food for the Tongariro Hike, more fuel and a pint at a British pub.
-The weather was stunning so we had a picnic dinner on the shores of Lake Taupo before the drive to Tongariro National Park.
+The weather was stunning so we had a picnic dinner on the shores of Lake Taupo before the drive to Tongariro National Park and our accommodation for the night, the Skotel Alpine Resort.
 This was our final stop, so buckle up – one does not simply walk into Mordor.

 Entering Tongariro National Park during sunset was perfectly timed!